Premier League Darts 2018 Betting: Week 5

 After a slow start to the competition, PDC World Champion Rob Cross has won his last two games and now comes in as second favourite at a best price of 13/2 with Sun Bets once again.
 In third place is Peter Wright who drew 6-6 with Gary Anderson in a thrilling climax to the evening in Berlin and ‘Snakebite’ is now quoted at best odds of 9/1 with Winner Sports and 10Bet.

-Anderson follows at odds of 12/1 with SkyBet while Michael Smith continues to shorten after that perfect start and can now be backed at 16/1 with Bet365 and Sport Pesa.
+Anderson follows at odds of 12/1 with SkyBet while Michael Smith continues to shorten after that perfect start.
 Raymond Van Barneveld sits at 40/1 with Boylesports while Simon Whitlock, who suffered his first defeat of the season to Smith last week, is on offer at a top price of 50/1 with Ladbrokes and Coral.

 Completing the outright market are three players who are in most danger of being eliminated at the end of the regular season.
 Daryl Gurney is available at 100/1 with Winner Sports while Mensur Suljovic, who finally got off the mark against Gerwyn Price, is at 150/1 with Betway.